Wojtyjot/operator-cow/README.md

-  We ran our experiments on Nvidia RTX A6000 Ada GPU To run them, you should have at least 48 GB of VRAM avaliable on GPU To run scripts on smaller GPU's loaders may need to be changed.
+  We ran our experiments on Nvidia RTX A6000 Ada GPU To run them, you should have at least 48 GB of VRAM avaliable on GPU To run scripts on smaller GPU's loaders and batching may need to be changed.

 ### Data